laurentperrinet/Perrinet20PredictiveProcessing/README.md

 more sparse [@Vinje02; @Baudot13].
 This was already explained by the predictive coding model of [@Rao99] and implemented in [@Kremkow16] for instance.
-Importantly, the principle of sparse coding is itself sufficient to guide the learning of the connectivity within a population of neurons, such as in V1
-[@Olshausen97; @Perrinet10shl; @Perrinet15bicv].
-This helps to solve an
-important problem, that is, that the system is self-organized and that the learning of the connectivity should be unsupervised.
+Importantly, the principle of sparse coding is itself sufficient to (1) explain in a principled fashion much of gain-control mechanisms [@Heeger17] and (2) guide the learning of the connectivity within a population of neurons, such as in V1 [@Olshausen97; @Perrinet10shl; @Perrinet15bicv].
+This helps to solve an important problem, that is, that the system is self-organized and that the learning of the connectivity should be unsupervised.
 As such, the